 Research

-I am a quantitative social scientist whose research is primarily rooted in sociology of gender, cultural sociology, and social psychology.
+I am a quantitative social scientist whose research is primarily rooted in sociology of gender, criminal justice, and social psychology.
 I study the process through which people use culturally shared knowledge and assumptions, such as gender norms, to structure their understanding of and reaction to the situation, often in ways that may be harmful to already disadvantaged groups.
 I am passionate about leveraging my skills in social science research to positively impact society.

 Research Interests